mkcjeb/mkcjbantugon.github.io/_posts/2020-03-07-regression-analysis.md

 tags: [Python, machine learning, regression]
 header:
   image: "/images/citibike.jpg"
-excerpt: "(Python - Machine Learning) This regression analysis and model aims to developing a machine learning model to predict the number of bike rentals on a given day, as well as to provide insights into the factors that contribute to bike rental demand.
+excerpt: "(Python - Machine Learning) This regression analysis and model aims to developing a machine learning model to predict the number of bike rentals on a given day, as well as to provide insights into the factors that contribute to bike rental demand."
-Business case built by Professor Chase Kusterer from Hult International Business School"
 mathjax: "true"
 toc: true
 toc_label : "Navigate"